Zakarialabib/erpMaster/docs/guide/usage.md

-To learn more about using MystockMaster, visit the [Usage Guide](/guide/usage.html).
+To learn more about using ERPMASTER, visit the [Usage Guide](/guide/usage.html).